10 Home Security Startups for Investors to Watch

 The products offered by Icontrol Networks differ from others on this list in that they offer enterprise software solutions designed to work with devices from other manufacturers.
 The Redwood City-based company has accepted $93.5 million through 5 rounds of equity funding.
 In total, iControl’s software currently manages more than 45 million devices.

 Icontrol offers two products directly to consumers – Piper, and Icontrol One.
 The Piper is an all-in-one smart home security system.
 It features a 180 degree HD camera, mobile app monitoring, motion and sound detection, 2-way audio, 105 dB siren, and powerful accessories to extend the feature set.
-The Icontrol One system encompasses these features but also offers additional home automation integration with smart lights, door locks, thermostats and other IoT devices.
+The Icontrol One system encompasses these features but also offers additional home automation integration with smart lights, door locks, thermostats, and other IoT devices.
 The Icontrol One platform is only sold through verified dealers.

 SimpliSafe offers complete home security solutions at an affordable price.
 In 2014 the company accepted $57 million in their first round of equity funding.
-Each package that SimpliSafe offers comes with multiple devices that include features like 24/7 monitoring, emergency services dispatch, advanced smoke and CO sensors, text and email alerts, and power outage protection.
+Each package that SimpliSafe offers come with multiple devices that include features like 24/7 monitoring, emergency services dispatch, advanced smoke and CO sensors, text and email alerts, and power outage protection.

 SimpliSafe’s offerings differ from other companies on this list in that they offer a more traditional home security system, but without the contract commitment.
 Their starter package comes with 5 devices that include a base station, wireless keypad, motion sensor, entry sensor, and keychain remote.
 The starter pack is available for $229.96.